dustinpfister/blog_posts/_posts/lodash_groupby.md

 //  none: [ 42, 20 ] }
 ```

 So now this is a pretty fun, and useful method that can be used in a lot of different ways. notice that in this example I am also using \_.round to round the values that will be set to log to a given precision this helps with a problem where I end up with numbers like 3.0000000001 when finding the power of a number relative to a base.
+Also note that even methods like \_.forEach have little tricks that make them a little more robust compared to the native Array.forEach equivalent, as I can return true to break the forEach loop.

 ## 3 - Grading classes example of \_.groupBy